-The underwriting risk Non-Life has a material impact on the risk profile of GRAWE RE with 16.9% (2017: 16.0%) of the total SCR that is attributable mostly to the premium and reserve risk with a share of 57.0% (2017: 53.5%) on the SCR Non-Life.
-The remaining 69.1% (2017: 72.2%) are attributable to the Non-Life catastrophe risk.
-The development of underwriting risk Non-Life is rather stable due to the steady business.
+The underwriting risk Non-Life has a material impact on the risk profile of GRAWE RE with 17.8% (2018: 16.9%) of the total SCR that is attributable mostly to the Non-Life catastrophe risk with a share of 82.0% (2018: 69.1%) on the SCR Non-Life.
+The remaining 40.3% (2018: 57.0%) are attributable to the premium and reserve risk.
+In general, the development of

-In GRAWE RE the premium and reserve risk in the area of underwriting Non-Life consists of the fire and other property divisions as well as from the income protection reinsurance and general liability reinsurance.
+In GRAWE RE the premium and reserve risk in the area of underwriting Non-Life consists of the fire and other property divisions and general liability reinsurance.